itsdawei/david-lee-twitter/README.md

 The split between the training and test data was an 80:20 split.

-The evaluation metric that I used was binary accuracy.
+The evaluation metric that I used was sparse categorical accuracy.
 The results of the RNN trained on the small subset of data is around 50%.